Steroids in Asthma: Why We Need Them?

 The basic problem in asthma lungs is inflammation.

-When these breathing tubes are fired up with swelling and mucus, the effort to move air, especially out of the lungs, can be exhausting.
+When these breathing tubes are inflammed with swelling and mucus, the effort to move air, especially out of the lungs, can be exhausting.

-All of my work as your doctor is aimed at keeping a lid on this inflammation.
+My goal is to help you keep a lid on this inflammation.
 The tendency for it to get out of control will always be there – that’s the way asthma is.

 Now, when the inflammation is out of control, we have only one choice.